jprestop/VersionTest/met/docs/Users_Guide/installation.rst

 • Please refer to :numref:`Installation-of-required` and :numref:`Installation-of-optional` on how to install the required and optional libraries.

 • If installing the required and optional libraries in a non-standard location, the user may need to tell MET where to find them.
-This can be done by setting or adding to the LD_LIBRARY PATH to included the path to the library files.
+This can be done by setting or adding to the LD_LIBRARY PATH to include the path to the library files.

 Set Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~